ManjariSingh99/Simple-Algorithmic-Trading-Strategy/README.md

 2) Buy the stock when the price crosses above the SMA, indicating an uptrend.

-3)Sell the stock when the price crosses below the SMA, indicating a downtrend.
+3) Sell the stock when the price crosses below the SMA, indicating a downtrend.

 4)Use a stop loss to limit potential losses.

 **Requirements**

 To run this program, you will need to have Python 3 installed on your machine.
 You can download the latest version of Python 3 from the official website: https://www.python.org/downloads/

 **Installation**

 Clone the repository to your local machine.

 Open a terminal or command prompt and navigate to the directory where the repository is located.